States South Carolina

 Program Overview:

 Newborn bloodspot screening is a panel of laboratory tests that checks for health conditions in newborn babies, preferably before physical symptoms of illness appear.
 All babies are tested soon after birth for several genetic and metabolic disorders.
 Tests are done on a small sample of blood taken from the baby’s heel and placed on a spot on a specimen card.
-The dried blood spot is sent to the DHEC Public Health Laboratory, Newborn Screening Section for testing.
+The dried blood spot is sent to the South Carolina Public Health Laboratory, Newborn Screening Section for testing.

 If the results of the screening indicate the need for additional testing, the DHEC Newborn Screening (NBS) Program will contact the primary healthcare provider(s) and a medical specialist, if indicated.
 Identifying a potential condition in a baby as soon as possible can lead to early treatment, which gives the baby the best chance for a healthy life.

 South Carolina law requires newborn screening, except for religious reasons submitted in writing.
-Your doctor will tell you the results at your baby’s first check-up.
+Your doctor will tell you about the results at your baby’s first check-up.
 For this reason, it is very important that you choose a doctor for your baby before he or she is born.
 Next, give the birthing facility the name of the doctor who will be taking care of your baby, so they can make sure your baby’s doctor is listed on the newborn screening form.
 All test results will be mailed to that doctor.
 Results are also mailed to the place where your baby was born.

 The results are available within 14 days after the blood sample is received at the laboratory.
 If your baby’s doctor contacts you and says your baby’s screen was “abnormal” or needs to be repeated, do not panic.
 Abnormal results alert doctors of the need for additional testing to determine if your baby has a condition.
 Thus, following up with your doctor is very important and should be done as soon as possible.